 The RF_MODE_SETTING (0x13) register has one data byte that provides two tuning modes for the device: Fast Tune and Fine Tune.
 By default the Fast Tune mode is disabled (Normal mode).
 Asserting high bit 3 of the data byte will enable Fast Tune mode.
 Fast Tune enables the device to achieve faster lock and settling times between frequency changes.
 Please refer to Appendix A for more information regarding Fast Tune mode.
 The second mode, Fine Tune mode, has three options: 1 MHz (PLL), 25 kHz (PLL), and 1 Hz (DDS).
 Selection of these options requires setting the first two bits of the data byte to 0, 1, and 2 respectively.
-See the "Frequency Tuning Modes" section for more information.
-For example, to set the device for Fast Tune and a 1 Hz tuning step resolution, the command data would be 0x06.
+See the Local Oscillator Description section for more information.
+For example, to set the device for Fast Tune and a 1 Hz tuning step resolution, the command bytes would be [0x13] [0x06].